jinx0Raven/HR-Attrition-Analysis-Using-Python/README.md

-# HR-Attrition-Analysis

-Overview:
+HR Attrition Analysis

+Overview
 This repository contains a Python notebook analyzing employee attrition using the IBM HR Analytics dataset from Kaggle.
 The analysis explores factors like job role, income, overtime, and department to identify trends and correlations with attrition.

-Files:
+Files

-HR_Attrition_Analysis.ipynb – Kaggle notebook with data exploration, visualization, and correlation analysis
+HR_Attrition_Analysis.ipynb – Python notebook with data exploration, visualization, and correlation analysis

-Usage:

-You can browse the Kaggle Notebook directly and see the Inputs/Outputs by clicking [here](https://www.kaggle.com/code/jinxraven/jinx-s-ibm-hr-worksheet)
+You can also view the notebook directly on Kaggle here .
-Or
-Download the notebook in file 2.

-Open the notebook in Jupyter or Google Colab or Kaggle

-Run all cells to reproduce analysis and visualizations

-Key Insights I found:
+Key Insights

-Overtime is strongly correlated with attrition
+Overtime is strongly correlated with attrition.
+Employees working overtime are more likely to leave.

-Certain job roles (Sales Representative, Technician, HR) show higher turnover
+Certain job roles (Sales Representative, Laboratory Technician, HR) show higher turnover.

-Lower salary is linked with higher attrition
+Lower salary is linked with higher attrition.

-Heatmap shows correlations between attrition and numeric features like YearsInCurrentRole, JobLevel, TotalWorkingYears
+Correlation heatmap highlights relationships between attrition and numeric features like YearsInCurrentRole, JobLevel, and TotalWorkingYears.